-“Now, Fortuna, this is the first time you’ve ever been to place like this right?”
+“Now, Fortuna, this is the first time you’ve ever been to a place like this, right?”
 Bianchi had put his arm around her shoulders.
 “I’m sure you’ll like it—”

 Before he could make any further moves, however, a young woman who seemed to have come from nowhere grabbed him by the wrist.
 Fortuna had recognized her.
 She was a pianist that Cadence liked to visit at the Sognare—Alma.